-During 2022, our Board held five meetings (including regularly scheduled and special meetings), and each Director attended more than 75% of the aggregate of (i) the total number of meetings of our Board held during the period for which he or she served as a Director and (ii) the total number of meetings held by all Committees of our Board on which he or she served during the periods that he or she served.
+During 2023, our Board held seven meetings (including regularly scheduled and special meetings), and each Director attended more than 75% of the aggregate of (i) the total number of meetings of our Board held during the period for which he or she served as a Director and (ii) the total number of meetings held by all Committees of our Board on which he or she served during the periods that he or she served.

 It is the policy of our Board to regularly have separate meeting times for Independent Directors without management.
 Although we do not have a formal policy regarding attendance by members of our Board at Annual Meetings of stockholders, we encourage, but do not require, our directors to attend.
+Four directors serving on the Board as of the 2023 Annual Meeting were present.

-Our Board currently has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, an Environmental, Social and Corporate Governance Committee and a Enterprise Risk Management Committee.
+Our Board currently has an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee, a Sustainability Committee and an Enterprise Risk Management Committee.
 Each committee has the composition and responsibilities described below.